oks-erm/sofing/README.md

 ## Detected Issues and Resolutions

 1. During the testig with Toptal [Colorfilter](https://www.toptal.com/designers/colorfilter/) a bug with the "SIGN UP" button on the Home page was detected.
 However, I it did not appear on any device, any browser or any screen size during other testing stages.
 I struggled to "achieve" the same result to be able to resolve it when finally it was detected again on the mobile device with activated accessibility tools.
+Interestingly, my own phone with accessibility tools on did not produce the bug.

 ![Bug](assets/images/readme/bug.png)

-2. There was also detected a warning about contrast
+The reason of this bug was a padding conflict.
+It was fixed by reconsidering paddings and margins in the block.
+I tested it via Toptal Colorfilter, because I was not able to access this bug any other way.
 ___

 # Deployment